Indicator |

 Comment and limitations |

-Seizures are an incomplete indicator of trafficking, and subject to considerable volatility.
-Universal coverage is not presently available, although 120 countries are represented in the present database.
-Since the indicator looks at the relationship between two values, changes in the relationship could be due to changes in either value.
+- Seizures are an incomplete indicator of trafficking, and subject to considerable volatility, and depend on external factors that may not be directly linked to the volume of flows, such as law enforcement priorities. - Universal coverage is not presently available, although data are available for a growing number of countries (see section 5). - Since the indicator looks at the relationship between two values (legal vs illegal trade), changes in the relationship could be due to changes in either value. |

 Method of computation |